Ryan Reynolds Offers Reward For Return Of Teddy Bear Containing Voice Recording Of Woman’s Late Mother

-Actor Ryan Reynolds is doing his part to aid in the search for a Vancouver, British Columbia woman’s stolen teddy bear, which contains a voice recording of her late mother.
+Actor Ryan Reynolds is doing his part to aid in the search for a Vancouver woman’s stolen teddy bear, which contains a voice recording of her late mother.
 Reynolds took to Twitter on Saturday to offer a $5,000 reward for the return of the plush bear.

 “Vancouver: $5,000 to anyone who returns this bear to Mara.
 Zero questions asked,” tweeted Reynolds.
 “I think we all need this bear to come home.”

-As reported by CBC, the bear is the property of 28-year-old Mara Soriano, who noted that the custom-made, Build-a-Bear teddy was in a bag that was stolen as she was in the midst of a move.
+As reported by CBC, the bear is the property of 28-year-old Mara Soriano, who noted that the custom-made Build-a-Bear teddy was in a bag that was stolen as she was in the midst of a move.

 Soriano noted that she had been unloading a U-Haul van when she received a call from a friend who had been hit by a work van as they were biking over to assist with the move.
 Upon hanging up, she placed the bag down next to the van and drove to meet her friend in a separate vehicle in order to provide them with a ride home.